 The transitional analysis turns on the FA 2003 section 119 definition of 'effective date'.
 Section 119 sets the effective date as the earlier of (a) the date of completion of the land transaction, and (b) the date on which the transaction is substantially performed.
 A contract dated 14 February 2024 with formal completion on 10 July 2024 has an effective date of either 10 July 2024 (if no substantial performance trigger fell earlier) or the earlier substantial-performance date.
 If the effective date is on or after 1 June 2024, section 7(3) puts the transaction on the post-abolition side; section 7(4)(a) cannot rescue it because the substantial performance also fell after 1 June 2024.
 If the effective date is before 1 June 2024 because substantial performance triggered earlier (early possession, early bulk payment, early lease rent), the transaction is on the pre-abolition side and MDR may be available subject to all the other Schedule 6B conditions.

-For buyers in the transitional period the documentary timeline matters: key handover correspondence, contractor authorisations, bank payment records, licence-to-occupy agreements, and any record of early occupation.
-HMRC enquiries on transitional MDR claims after 1 June 2024 will test the substantial-performance question and the evidence has to be there.
+If you are in the transitional period, the documentary timeline matters: key handover correspondence, contractor authorisations, bank payment records, licence-to-occupy agreements, and any record of early occupation.
+HMRC enquiries on transitional MDR claims after 1 June 2024 will test the substantial-performance question, and the evidence has to be there.

 The anti-forestalling rule in plain English

-The Government anticipated that buyers with pre-Budget contracts would attempt to keep MDR alive by varying, assigning, optioning, or sub-selling the transaction past the abolition.
+The Government anticipated that holders of pre-Budget contracts would try to keep MDR alive by varying, assigning, optioning, or sub-selling the transaction past the abolition.
 Section 7(5) of Finance (No. 2) Act 2024 catches the four most obvious patterns.
 A material variation of a pre-6-March-2024 contract after 6 March 2024 defeats the section 7(4)(b) protection.
 An assignment of the rights under the contract after 6 March 2024 defeats it.
 The post-6-March-2024 exercise of an option, right of pre-emption, or similar right granted under the contract defeats it.
 A transaction effected in pursuance of a sub-sale, novation, or further transaction created after 6 March 2024 defeats it.
-Each of these tests is fact-sensitive and the wording in the contract matters; minor administrative variations that do not affect the consideration or the property identity may not constitute a 'material variation' but the safe assumption is that any post-Budget change to a pre-Budget contract is at risk.
+Each of these tests is fact-sensitive and the wording in your contract matters.
+Minor administrative variations that do not affect the consideration or the property identity may not amount to a 'material variation', but treat any post-Budget change to a pre-Budget contract as at risk.

-What replaces MDR for a buyer purchasing today
+What replaces MDR if you are buying today

 Three statutory routes survived the abolition.
 Each operates on its own logic.